A child protection officer from the U.N.'s Pakistani Female Engagement Team comforts children displaced by conflict at Mikenge, Congo (AN/MONUSCO)

 December 19, 2019

-(AN) — Developing nations ran up US$55 trillion of debt in 2018, a record amount that is part of an eight-year debt surge that is the largest, fastest and most broad-based in a half-century, the World Bank said on Thursday.
+Developing nations ran up US$55 trillion of debt in 2018 as part of an eight-year debt surge that is the largest in a half-century, the World Bank said.

 An oil and chemical tanker anchors in Freeport, Bahamas (AN/Joe deSousa)

 A London-based trade association proposed creating an organization to run a US$5 billion research fund for eliminating carbon from global shipping.

 Children in the play area at the refugee triage center in Boa Vista, Brazil (AN/Michael Swan)

 Six countries and the U.N. opened the first Global Refugee Forum to help poor nations overwhelmed by taking in people fleeing for safety across borders.

 Climate activists in Madrid protest U.S. inaction with a "fossil award" (AN/John Englart)

 December 15, 2019

 The U.N. climate summit ended in Madrid without resolving how to put a price on carbon and only partial agreement on more ambition in cutting pollutants.